kuroiiwa/Linux-Proc-File-System/README.md

 * `cd user`
 * `make`
 * `./ptreeps`
-#### Ptreeps Test File
+### Ptreeps Test File
 * The `ptreeps` test file will give the current process hierarchy by calling `ls -R`.
 * It will fork 20 child processes.
-Each of them will wait 5s and the test file will display process tree again.
+Each of them will wait 5s and the test file will display process tree.
-* After its children exit, it will display again.
+* After its children exit, it will display tree again.
 #### Result
 `...`
 ```